codingo/Minesweeper/README.md

 [![PEP8](https://img.shields.io/badge/code%20style-pep8-orange.svg)](https://www.python.org/dev/peps/pep-0008/)
 [![Twitter](https://img.shields.io/badge/twitter-@codingo__-blue.svg)](https://twitter.com/codingo_)

-A Burpsuite plugin to aid in the detection of malicious crypto currency mining Scripts (cryptojacking).
+A Burpsuite plugin (BApp) to aid in the detection of over 3000 malicious crypto currency mining scripts (cryptojacking).

 # Summary
 Minesweeper will passively scan in-scope items looking for matches against more than 3000 known cryptojacking domains within the source of pages.
 When discovered, an alert similar to the following will be raised: